McDottie/McDottie/README.md

 - 🔭 I’m currently working on CardioID and Monitor professor at ISEL
 - 🌱 I’m currently taking MSc Computer Science Engineering
-- 📫 How to reach me: joseefcsantos@gmail.com
+- 📫 How to reach me: joseefcsantos(at)gmaildotcom
 - ⚡ Fun fact: I like snakes
 </details>